VATSIM-UK/UK-Sector-File/Contributing.md

 * Ensure you link any relevant issues in the merge request (you can type hash and the issue ID).
 Comment on those issues linking back to the MR.
 * Be prepared to answer any questions about your MR when it is reviewed for acceptance

+_If you are actively working on a large change_ consider creating the MR early but prefixing it with [WIP] as this will prevent it from being accepted *but* let other people know you're working on that issue.

 _Please_ keep your changes in a single MR as small as possible (relating to one issue) as this makes it easier to review and accept.
 Large MRs with a small error will prevent the entire MR being accepted (and could potentially miss the airac release date).

 # Expectations